shiryel/shiryel/README.md

 ---

-*side note: This is one of my crazy ideas after my shiryel repo [that originaly had my game] became "special", feel free to use this idea on your github :kissing_smiling_eyes: (if you want, mention is apreciated :trollface:)*
+*side note: This is one of my crazy ideas after my shiryel repo [that originaly had my game] became "special", feel free to use this idea on your github :kissing_smiling_eyes:*

  Its all fellas, in this point below you can have your normal github experience